87flowers ~ $

 We extract the sign of this difference.
 (Two bits of information.)

-detects when files or ranks between code
+same detects when files or ranks between code and sq are the same.

 We extract whether the file/rank was the same.
 (Two bits of information.)